rsilva19/ecig_trends.github.io/final_report.md

 lack of representation described in the Data section.
 This bar plot displays a similar trend to the line plots above.
 Overall, we can observe that the proportion of individuals who have tried e-cigarettes has increased with age from 2011-2018.
-However, this plot shows that these proportions also increase among males and females.
+However, this plot also shows that this trend is consistent among males and females separately, which a higher proportion of males, on average, trying e-cigarettes across age and year.

 Next, we examined how individuals’ perceptions of the harmfulness of e-cigarettes compared to standard cigarettes may have changed over time.